 While in a visual track, the order of boxes may be important per ISO/IEC 14496-12, in this specification, the order is not relevant.
 Colour information with different values of colour_type are intended for different purposes.
 Colour information with a value of colour_type set to 'nclx' is intended to be used for some processing such as colour conversion or image derivation, while colour information carrying an ICC profile is intended to be used for processes such as display matching.

+6.5.8

+Replace the following in subclause 6.5.8.1 (“Definition”)

+Auxiliary images shall be associated with an AuxiliaryTypeProperty as defined here.
+AuxiliaryTypeProperty includes a URN identifying the type of the auxiliary image.
+AuxiliaryTypeProperty may additionally include other fields, as required by the URN.

+with

+Auxiliary images shall be associated with an AuxiliaryTypeProperty as defined here.
+AuxiliaryTypeProperty includes a Uniform Resource Identifier (URI) identifying the type of the auxiliary image.
+AuxiliaryTypeProperty may additionally include other fields, as required by the URI.

+Replace the following in subclause 6.5.8.3 (“Semantics”)

+aux_type: A null-terminated UTF-8 character string of the Uniform Resource Name (URN) used to identify the type of the associated auxiliary image item.

+with

+aux_type: A null-terminated UTF-8 character string of the Uniform Resource Identifier (URI) used to identify the type of the associated auxiliary image item.

 Add the following new subclauses after subclause 6.5.36:

 Progressive derived image item information